-To enable participants to be able to do this they will be put through a unique and award-winning postgraduate degree developed by SOAS, University of London.
-SOAS has developed the first postgraduate degree in the country that focuses on Law and Community Leadership, and the degree specifically focuses on developing key skills and knowledge needed to enable participants to be leaders.
+To enable participants to be able to do this they will be put through a unique and award-winning postgraduate degree developed by SOAS University of London.
+SOAS has developed the first postgraduate degree in the country that focuses on Law and Community Leadership, and the degree specifically focuses on developing key skills and knowledge needed to enable participants to be effective leaders.

-The Community Leadership and Law postgraduate degree is a bespoke intensive 6-month programme, which connects academic, theoretical and practical expertise to nurture and cultivate the foundations of leadership.
+The Community Leadership and Law postgraduate degree is a bespoke intensive one-year programme, which connects academic, theoretical and practical expertise to nurture and cultivate the foundations of leadership.
 The course is ideally suited for anyone with an interest in making a difference to the communities, in which they live; enabling participants to address issues, network with others, improve their community and influence policies that affect local people’s lives.

 - Aged between 18+